Jonathan Idema: Legal issues

 In addition to his occasional entrepreneurial pursuits, Idema had a substantial criminal record.
 Over the years, Idema was charged with impersonating an officer, conspiracy, passing bad checks, assault, possession of stolen property, and discharging a firearm into a dwelling.
-In January 1994, Idema was arrested and charged with 58 counts of wire fraud, having allegedly defrauding 59 companies of about $260,000.
+In January 1994, Idema was arrested and charged with 58 counts of wire fraud, having allegedly defrauded 59 companies of about $260,000.
 He was convicted of the charges, sentenced to six years in prison (paroled after having served three years) and was subsequently ordered to pay restitution.

 Idema was also involved in multiple lawsuits, including suits against journalists, an aid worker, a colonel, his father, and the U.S. government.
 A prominent lawsuit filed by Idema against Steven Spielberg and Dreamworks Studios contended that Idema was the basis of a character in the 1997 Dreamworks film The Peacemaker.
 The claim was dismissed, and Idema was ordered to pay $267,079 in legal fees.

 On August 15, 2001, a jury awarded Idema $781,818 for property damage and $1 million for punitive damages.
 The award came after a jury decided that a property manager improperly sold some of his belongings while Idema was serving his fraud sentence.
 Two property managers were hired by Idema to take care of a building that housed equipment for two of his businesses, Special Operations Exposition and Trade Show Inc., and Idema Combat Systems.
 According to the lawsuit, equipment was missing, damaged or destroyed, and holes were punched in the walls of the building.
 Idema sued both property managers and their wives on April 10, 2000, but everyone except for one property manager was later dropped from the suit.
 Idema never collected the $1.8 million because the property manager that was found liable declared bankruptcy, and Idema settled for $650,000 that he obtained through lawsuits filed against insurance carriers.
 Idema's father was the insured.

 In June 2005, an investigator sued Idema alleging that he wasn't paid when Idema won the $1.8 million lawsuit.
 The investigator claimed that Idema orally agreed to pay 15% of any amount collected, he also claimed that Idema failed to pay court reporters, expert witnesses, and others who helped him with his case.